telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Update operators for attribute values

-Some attribute value updates has special semantics, beyond the ones described in the NGSIv2 specification.
+Some attribute value updates has special semantics.
 In particular we can do requests like this one:

 ```
 POST /v2/entities/E/attrs/A